“The ThinkPad X1 Extreme Gen 3 is particularly fast given its components, beating up on laptops with faster processors.”

 Connectivity remains a strength, with a proprietary power connector (supplying 135 watts), two USB-C with Thunderbolt 3, and a full-size HDMI 2.0 port along the left-hand side.
 You’ll find two USB-A 3.2 ports and a full-size SD card reader (a welcome touch for creative pros) along the right-hand side.
 Wireless connectivity is provided by Wi-Fi 6 and Bluetooth 5.1.

 I’ll also note that the ThinkPad X1 Extreme Gen 3 is upgradeable.
 The back cover is relatively easy to remove.
-You can swap out the RAM and take advantage of a second SSD slot.
+You can swap out the

 I can’t compare the Gen 3 directly to the Gen 2 because of the CPU and GPU differences, but the Dell XPS 15 and the HP Spectre x360 15 make for good comparison machines.
 The XPS 15 we reviewed ran with a Core i7-10875H, which is an eight-core CPU compared to the ThinkPad X1 Extreme’s six-core Core i7-10850H.
 The Spectre x360 15 is equipped with a six-core Core i7-10750H that’s clocked slightly lower than the ThinkPad’s CPU.